faro1976/utiu/thesis/TAPAS/README.md

 ```

 ## Pipeline
-The solution is composed of the following components:
+The solution is composed of the following phases [components]:
-* ingestion [producer] component: gets data collection raw data files and send message to relative topic;
+* ingestion [producer]: collects the raw data files and sends its by message to relative topic of a message broker;
-* routing [consumer] compoment: reads data from topic and dispatcth message to the suitable component;
+* routing [consumer]: reads the data from topic and dispatcthes the message to the suitable component, choosing action between save into a distributed file system if the message is a data input and forward request to predictor if the messagge is a prediction request;
-* ml learning and data analytics [trainer]: executes a ml training phase reading raw data from a distributed file system, builds a ml model and computes advanced analytics;
+* ml training [trainer]: executes a ml training phase reading raw data from a distributed file system, builds a ml model and notifies its predictor transferring to it the fresh model just computed;
-* prediction [predictor]: receive a request for data prediction and reply to it applyng a suitable ml model.
+* prediction [predictor]: receives a prediction request and replies to it applying a suitable ml model and making a prediction;
+* analysis [analyzer]: computes statistics on the raw data from a distributed file system and notifies its predictor transferring to it the fresh stastistic data.

 ## Abstract implementation
-TODO describe abstraction, classes and roles
+TODO ROB: describe abstraction, classes and roles above

-TODO